symfony/symfony-docs/configuration/environment_variables.rst

 In :doc:`/configuration`, you learned how to manage your application configuration.
-In this article you'll learn how to use environment variables (or "env vars" for short) to configure some of those options, such as credentials and passwords.
+In this article you'll learn how to use environment variables (or "env vars" for short) to configure some of those options, which is a common practice to configure sensitive options such as credentials and passwords.

 .. _config-env-vars: